ilan2011/recipe-nutrition-analysis/README.md

 - Anyone interested in understanding how different nutrients contribute to overall caloric content

 ### Dataset Overview
-The dataset contains 215,772 rows and 26 columns with detailed nutritional and preparation information as well as recipe ratings.
+The dataset contains 215,772 rows with detailed nutritional and preparation information as well as recipe ratings.

 Relevant columns for our analysis:
 - `calories`: Number of calories per serving (our prediction target)